1 Bridge Street, Kelso, Roxburghshire, TD5 7HT

 Garden and grounds

 Crailing Coach House sits in a pretty, fully-enclosed garden with a lawned area and terrace with outside furniture and a barbecue.
 There is private parking for two cars within the enclosed garden area.
 Guests are welcome to walk around the wider estate.
 The courtyard area to the rear is not available to guests.
+Storage for outdoor kit and bikes can be made available on request.

 A welcome pack is provided.